Blue skies

 Insurance Guidance

-On November 15, 2021, DFS issued final Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change, detailing DFS’s expectations related to insurers' management of the financial risks from climate change.
-After issuing a proposed version of the guidance in March, DFS received comments from a broad range of stakeholders, including insurers, trade groups, consumer advocates, climate experts, rating agencies and other financial regulators.
-The final guidance reflects DFS’s careful consideration of all comments received.
+On November 15, 2021, DFS issued final Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change, detailing the Department's expectations related to insurers' management of the financial risks from climate change.
+After issuing proposed guidance in March, DFS received comments from a broad range of stakeholders, including insurers, trade groups, consumer advocates, climate experts, rating agencies and other financial regulators.
+The final guidance reflects the Department's careful consideration of all comments received.

-The guidance was informed by DFS’s ongoing dialogue with the insurance industry and international regulators and is based on the New York Insurance Law, National Association of Insurance Commissioners manuals, and the work of international regulators and networks.
-Building on an earlier circular letter on Climate Change and Financial Risks, the guidance sets out DFS’s expectations that all New York insurers start integrating the consideration of the financial risks from climate change into their governance frameworks, business strategies, risk management processes and scenario analysis, and developing their approach to climate-related financial disclosure.
+The guidance was informed by an ongoing dialogue with the insurance industry and international regulators and is based on New York Insurance Law, National Association of Insurance Commissioners manuals, and the work of international regulators and networks.
+Building on an earlier Insurance Circular Letter on Climate Change and Financial Risks sent to to all New York-regulated domestic and foreign insurance companies outlining its expectations related to addressing the financial risks from climate change, the guidance sets out the Department's expectations that all New York insurers start integrating the consideration of the financial risks from climate change into their governance frameworks, business strategies, risk management processes and scenario analysis, and developing their approach to climate-related financial disclosure.

 On September 22, 2020, DFS issued Circular Letter No. 15 (2020) to all New York-regulated domestic and foreign insurance companies outlining its expectations related to addressing the financial risks from climate change.